 As well as producing comprehensive histories, Way Back When undertakes historical research and writing in a variety of formats, including contributions to collective works.

 In 1915, Dame Nellie Melba rallied the support of the Australia artistic community to create 'Melba’s Gift Book of Australian Art and Literature', in support of the Belgium Relief Fund.
-The book itself is a fantastic collection of works by some of Australia’s most famous artists and cartoonists, including Will Dyson, Ellis Rowan and Frederick McCubbin, as well as poets and authors such as Henry Lawson, Dorothy McCrae and John Bernard O’Hara.
-With no central theme, and described as ‘a delightful miscellany’, the book provides a glimpse into the concerns, interests and opinions of its contributors during one of the most trying times in Australia’s history.
-Way Back When was commissioned by the Yarra Ranges Regional Museum to conduct background research into this fascinating publication to inform an upcoming exhibition with the working title 'Charity: Melba's Gift Book 1915' in October 2017.
+The book itself is a fantastic collection of works by some of Australia’s most famous artists and cartoonists, poets and authors.
+Way Back When was commissioned by the Yarra Ranges Regional Museum to conduct background research into this fascinating publication to inform an exhibition 'Charity: Melba's Gift Book of Australian Art & Literature', which was presented at the Museum in October 2017.

 Conserving Community Memorabilia: North Balwyn RSL Sub-Branch

 The North Balwyn RSL Sub-Branch opened in 1959, but its doors closed forever in April 2016.
 Way Back When was engaged to assist this RSL in recording, digitising and conserving its records, history and memorabilia prior to closure.
 This project involved capturing the oral history of long-standing RSL members, as well as researching and writing biographical histories of the 186 individuals who are memorialised on a wall of plaques.
 This exciting project required us to comb through NAA service records - something we've become very good at over this WWI centenary - and to collect oral histories.

 City of Port Phillip World War I Home Front